lightningrodlabs/we-tauri/README.md

 If you already have applets web-happs to test with, add them in the `testing-applets` folder and run `npm start`.

-The `scripts/publish-applets.js` is going to be executed, which will publish the applets `.webhapp` files that it finds in the `testing-applets` folder.
+The `scripts/publish-applets.js` is going to be executed when running `npm run start`, which will publish the applets `.webhapp` files that it finds in the `testing-applets` folder.

-Note that you need to enter the password in the tauri window before the publishing can begin.
+Note that you need to enter the password in the tauri window and enable dev mode in the App Library within We before the publishing can begin.

 To check whether this has finished, look in the terminal for the log: `Published applet: [name of your Applet]`